Knee Ultrasound: What You Need to Know

 A knee ultrasound scan is a non-invasive diagnostic imaging test that uses sound waves to create images of the knee ...

 A knee ultrasound scan is a non-invasive diagnostic imaging test that uses sound waves to create images of the knee joint and surrounding structures.
-It is a safe and painless method of diagnosing a variety of conditions that affect the knee, such as tendon injuries, ligament sprains, and joint inflammation.
+Knee ultrasound is a safe and painless method of diagnosing a variety of conditions that affect the knee, such as tendon injuries, ligament sprains, and joint inflammation.
 In this article, we’ll discuss what a knee ultrasound scan is, how it works, and what you can expect during the procedure.

 Knee ultrasound scan